KQM-git/TCL/mechanics/gameplay-mechanics/attributes/energy.md

 ### Elemental Skills

-If an elemental skill damages an enemy, **elemental energy particles** will be generated.
-For details on how much energy specific skills generate, this [table](https://docs.google.com/spreadsheets/d/1G05DxDSjtBzj4PZtVjGRA4ATq76HPZa6e4kHVWS6mrA/edit?usp=sharing) has it all.
+If an elemental skill hits an enemy, **elemental energy particles** will be generated.
+For details on how much energy specific skills/characters generate, this [table](https://docs.google.com/spreadsheets/d/1G05DxDSjtBzj4PZtVjGRA4ATq76HPZa6e4kHVWS6mrA/edit?usp=sharing) has it all.

 ### Auto Attacking